P1Gaming/P1-OM-Info/src/Programming/PR_Review.md

 # Pull Requests (PR)

-A request to Merge changes from one branch to another, usually the master branch.
+A request to Merge changes from one branch to another, usually the master/main branch.

 ## How to do them